namoopsoo/namoopsoo.github.io/content/post/2025-10-21-kanban-cage.md

 (Last bit inspired by https://youtu.be/eIoohUmYpGI )

 ## What would a Nobel Laureate say?
 I recently made this discovery that Daniel Kahneman wrote about planning in his Thinking Fast and Slow<sup>[17](#references)</sup>, discusing it as, the planning fallacy<sup>[18](#references)</sup>.
 And the reason why I looked was because one of my skip level managers has mentioned he is a fan of Kahneman's book many times and he is also a big fan of PI Planning, so I was curious to look into this to maybe understand the connection better.

-(As an aside, although Kahneman discusses the topic in his 2011 book, actually the planning fallacy wiki<sup>[18](#references)</sup> cites his work with Amos Tversky presenting the idea back in 1979, though later in 2003, Lovallo and Kahneman added the benefit shortfall as a secondary consequence of the fallacy.
-Researchers have been adding empirical evidence to make the theory more quantitative ever sinde).
+(*As an aside, although Kahneman discusses the topic in his 2011 book, actually the planning fallacy wiki<sup>[18](#references)</sup> cites his work with Amos Tversky presenting the idea back in 1979, though later in 2003, Lovallo and Kahneman added the benefit shortfall as a secondary consequence of the fallacy.
+Researchers have been adding empirical evidence to make the theory more quantitative ever since*).

 My manager here, quotes Eisenhower too often, "all plans fail but planning is everything," so I knew Kahneman's point would probably be more nuanced.